d-morrison/IntroStatActivities/_book/02-study-design.md

     What is the scope of inference for this study?
 \vspace{0.5in}

+A **confounding variable** is a variable that is _both_

+1. associated with the explanatory variable, _and_
+2. associated with the response variable.

+When both these conditions are met, if we observe an association between the explanatory variable and the response variable in the data, we cannot be sure if this association is due to the explanatory variable or the confounding variable---the explanatory and confounding variables are "confounded."

+\begin{center}\includegraphics[width=0.7\linewidth]{02-study-design_files/figure-latex/unnamed-chunk-2-1} \end{center}

 7. For each of the studies in questions 5 and 6, determine whether confounding variables could be an issue.
 If so, identify a potential confounding variable and explain how it meets the definition of a confounding variable.
 \vspace{1.5in}